 The Best Beaches in Oaxaca for Free Spirits: Zipolite, Mazunte and San Agustinillio

 These three consecutive beaches are some of the best beaches in Oaxaca.
-With their distinctive, laid back vibe and hippy culture, they have become a beacon for free-spirited travellers from all over the world.
+With their distinctive, laid-back vibe and hippy culture, they have become a beacon for free-spirited travelers from all over the world.

-These pretty Oaxaca beaches are recognisable by their rocky coves, palm trees and faded palapas that dot the beaches, as well as jungle-covered headlands enclosing each beach.
+These pretty Oaxaca beaches are recognizable by their rocky coves, palm trees, and faded palapas that dot the beaches, as well as jungle-covered headlands enclosing each beach.

-Here you will find low key beach bars and restaurants run by local families, delicious bakeries and health food stores, yoga studios and wellness spas.
-Zipolite also holds the title of Mexico’s only recognised ‘nude friendly’ beach.
+Here you will find low-key beach bars and restaurants run by local families, delicious bakeries and health food stores, yoga studios, and wellness spas.
+Zipolite also holds the title of Mexico’s only recognized ‘nude friendly’ beach.
 There is also some surf with beach breaks at Zipolite and San Agustinillo.